Sooteh-Delan

-Sooteh-Delan (meaning broken-hearted people) (سوته دلان) is a 1978 Iranian film directed and written by Ali Hatami, produced by Ali Abbasi and starring Behrouz Vosoughi.
-The film is the story of an old family in Tehran, in which Jamshid Mashayekhi, as the elder brother of the family, is the head of the family, and Behrouz Vosoughi, the younger brother, suffers from mental problems.
-This family lives.
-He is taken care of by his older brother.
+Sooteh-Delan or Sute-Delān (سوتهدلان), also known as Desiderium, is a 1977 Iranian film directed and written by Ali Hatami, produced by Ali Abbasi and starring Behrouz Vosoughi.
+The film is the story of an old family in Tehran, in which Jamshid Mashayekhi (Habib), as the elder brother of the family, is the head of the family, and Behrouz Vosoughi (Majid), the younger brother, has mental problems.
+The family lives.
+Majid is taken care of by his older brother.